 For example, in 2010, the Patient Protection and Affordable Care Act, as amended by the Health Care and Education Reconciliation Act of 2010, collectively, the PPACA, was enacted and includes measures that have significantly changed the way healthcare is financed by both governmental and private insurers.
-The Trump administration and Congress, through legislation, executive orders and other measures, has taken action to repeal and replace certain provisions of the PPACA.
-For example, various portions of the ACA are currently undergoing legal and constitutional challenges in the Fifth Circuit Court in the United States Supreme Court.
-It is unclear how such litigation and other efforts to repeal and replace the PPACA will impact the PPACA and our business.
+Since its enactment, there have been legislative and judicial efforts to repeal, replace, or change some or all of the PPACA.
+For example, various portions of the PPACA have been the subject of legal and constitutional challenges.
+In June 2021, the United States Supreme Court held that Texas and other challengers had no legal standing to challenge the PPACA, dismissing the case without specifically ruling on the constitutionality of the PPACA.
+Accordingly, the PPACA remains in effect in its current form.
+It is unclear how this Supreme Court decision, future litigation, and healthcare measures promulgated by the Biden administration will impact the implementation of the PPACA, our business, financial condition and results of operations.
+Complying with any new legislation or changes in healthcare regulation could be time-intensive and expensive, resulting in a material adverse effect on our business.